rlew631/portfolio-app/README.md

 ## Maybe List:

-- Update RL logo to site caliper/code logo
+- Update RL logo to site caliper/code logo (MAYBE swap both)
 - adding a less obtrusive modal for the popups in portfolio
 - create a website for the zooplankton project which operates in real time?
 - put the logic diagrams from the github projects on the pages for project descriptions.
 Maybe also just completely copy the github descriptions to flesh them out a bit